 The Council is an educational non-profit (501c3), non-partisan and non-advocacy organization.
 It takes no stand on any issue.
 Its members are from all over the political spectrum but would agree on one issue: We want the World Affairs Council to start the conversation in this community on American foreign policy and other international issues.
 Regional companies that do international business have strongly supported the Council, understanding that employees must be globally astute for success in a globally competitive environment.

-The World Affairs Council is dedicated to educating people in western Michigan about other countries, cultures, and regions of the world, as well as providing a forum for discussion of critical foreign policy issues facing this country.
-The Council is best known for its sponsorship of its award-winning Great Decisions Global Discussion Series, running since the late 1950s.
+The World Affairs Council is dedicated to educating people in western Michigan about other countries, cultures, and regions of the world and providing a forum for discussing critical foreign policy issues facing this country.
+The Council is best known for sponsoring its award-winning Great Decisions Global Discussion Series, which has been running since the late 1950s.
 The discussion series is used by local colleges and universities as a credit course and attended by Council members and the public.